esoba/esoba.github.io/_pages/about.md

 My goal is to dump the lessons I've learned over the years from academia, industry, and self-teaching to help people learn/understand ML.
 Specifically, I want this to be the resource I wish I had when I was just starting out.
 Whether it be the fundamentals, advanced topics, coding, cloud, etc., I want to encapsulate information so people at all levels can get something out of it.

+In an effort to not be a perfectionist, I'm posting all of my rough drafts and editing/revising as I go.
+I've noticed lately that sometimes I spend so much time on getting exact wordings/explanations correct I miss out on valuable time just getting the content down.
+This also helps me not forget all the content I want to get to eventually - sometimes the idea for blog Y comes to me while writing blog X. If there is some content you find I didn't finish but want to hear what I have to say, feel free to hit me up!

-To get to know me personally, take a look at some of my [interests](https://esoba.github.io/interests/)
+To get to know me personally, take a look at some of my [interests!](https://esoba.github.io/interests/)